magicsandbox-ai/magicsandbox/functions/llm/README.md

 - Reducing `max_completion_tokens` to 500
 - Trimming the content of `messages`

-If you want to avoid the above behavior, ensure that you set `maxCost` appropriately.
+This may be acceptable or even convenient for some use cases.
+However, if you want to avoid the above behavior, ensure that you set `maxCost` appropriately.
 A conservative assumption is that each byte in messages will become a token.
 This may seem overly conservative, but this is the assumption magicsandbox.llm uses for models like Claude that don't have a publicly available tokenizer.
 That might look something like this:

 ```javascript
 const messages = [{ role: "user", content: "Hello, world!" }];